Zorziel/basket/README.md

 # BasKet Note Pads

+## Zorziel's Fork Notes

+This is a development version, forked from [KDE/Basket](https://github.com/KDE/basket).
+The purpose of this fork is to update a few interface items to make them more compatible with modern KDE Plasma 5+ and dark themes.
+I am also learning as I go.. please see upstream for a production-stable version.

 ## Purpose

 This application provides as many baskets as you wish, and you can drag and drop